-One of the chapters in ‘True You‘ is about standing on the shoulders of giants.
-The chapter is about living in our truth and allowing our children to confidently stand on your shoulders.
+One of the chapters in ‘True You‘ is about standing on the shoulders of giants, by doing that we begin to live in our truth and allow our children to confidently stand on our shoulders.

 The chapter is about being honest about what we’ve walked through and sharing our stories.
 Brene Brown says, in the Manifesto of the Brave and Brokenhearted, that story is our way home and truth is our song.
 As challenging as this can be I believe it to be true.
-We need to tell our stories, we need to brave our truth and let it be our song rather than the thing that holds us captive.
+We need to tell our truths bravely because it is part of our stories.
+We have to let it be our song rather than the thing that holds us captive.

 Why did I include this in the book?
-Because it’s something we lived.
+Because we live this out in our own lives.
 We had to face our truth and share the story so that our kids could live stronger healthier lives.
 If there was a vulnerability rating for this chapter it would certainly top the charts.
 According to some who did the pre-read for me for reviews, it’s one of their favourite chapters.
 Very real, indeed.

 One of the early reviews below: